By Carla Olivo, PCSgrades Director of Strategic Communications

 Down Payment – Ashleigh Vasi a REALTOR® with the Incorvaia Team of Keller Williams says, “Your down payment amount will vary depending on your credit rating, the local market, and the type of mortgage loan you’re approved for.”
 If you are using a VA Home Loan, you may be able to forgo a down payment.

 Home Inspection – An inspection by a licensed home inspector is almost always a condition of loan approval.
 Home Inspectors look for potential problems and defects that might not be apparent to an inexperienced buyer.
-The cost is typically $300 to $500.
+The cost is

 Home Appraisal – William Lawson from First Guaranty Mortgage Corporation says, “Lenders require an appraisal before approving the loan to ensure that the offer price matches the actual value of the home.”
 Appraisal costs typically run $300 to $500.